confluentinc/confluent-kafka-python/README.md

 Usage
 =====

 Below are some examples of typical usage.
 For more examples, see the [examples](examples) directory or the [confluentinc/examples](https://github.com/confluentinc/examples/tree/master/clients/cloud/python) github repo for a [Confluent Cloud](https://www.confluent.io/confluent-cloud/) example.
+In particular, (de)serializers for Protobuf, JSON, and Avro with Confluent Schema Registry integration are now provided out-of-the-box.

 **Producer**